 Some scientists have also stressed the importance of the nutritional modifications made to this kind of meat, such as it being produced with less saturated fat and no growth hormones, both deemed harmful to our health, making it a promising and valuable source of healthy and tasty food.

 While interest in this alternative meat is growing amongst consumers around the globe, with people expressing excitement to enjoy meals with no more guilt, many are wondering whether or not it will accommodate the different religious diet rules, such as it being halal (permissible) for Muslim consumers.

 Is it Halal?

-While there have been no official statements by the International Union of Muslim Scholars over the consumption of Stem Cell Meat, several Muslim legal experts have been discussing the matter, hoping to reach a more unanimous conclusion over the issue in the future, and admitting that it novelty, familiarity, and lack of details over production processes pose a real challenge for them and whether they can clear it for use by 1.5 billion Muslims or not.
+While there have been no official statements by the International Union of Muslim Scholars over the consumption of Stem Cell Meat, several Muslim legal experts have been discussing the matter, hoping to reach a more unanimous conclusion over the issue in the future, and admitting that its novelty, familiarity, and lack of details over production processes pose a real challenge for them and whether they can clear it for use by 2 billion Muslims or not.

-Similarly, the IslamQA website, which is regarded as one of the most popular online sources of Fatwas, has refrained from issuing a final ruling in this regard, saying that further studies have to be carried out before deciding whether Muslims can consume lab-grown meat or not and that such research should be based on information provided by scientists in labs, explaining the details of the manufacturing process.
+Similarly, the IslamQA website, which is regarded as one of the most popular online sources of Fatwas, has refrained from issuing a final ruling in this regard, saying that further studies have to be carried out before deciding whether Muslims can consume lab-grown meat or not and that such research should be based on information provided by scientists and independent researchers in labs, explaining the details of the manufacturing process.

 However, several legal experts in Islamic laws have weighed into the issue individually, guiding the conditions that can make cultured meat a halal option for consumption by Muslims.